Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 	    	})
 ```

 `barParent` functions as the parent for all the bars along the x axis, which has a main purpose of hiding the bars before transitioning and showing them altogether during animation.
-Remember that `stackData` consists of stacked data according to level of schools, so 3 `g` element will be appended to the `barParent`, which is the number of the levels.
+Remember that `stackData` consists of stacked data according to level of schools, so 3 `g` elements, which is the number of the levels, will be appended to the `barParent`.
 Inside each `g` element will have 16 rectangles appended.
 16 signifies the number of data grouped by level of school.
 In short, the process is creating and appending 16 bars into a stack and there are 3 stacks existing (again, there are 3 `g` which is the number of levels).
+Since we want to differentiate male and female bars, a checking is performed to ensure the bar `fill` has the correct set of colors.

 ```javascript
 		.on("mouseover", function(d){